linode/docs/docs/websites/cms/how-to-install-ghost-cms-with-docker-compose-on-ubuntu-18-04/index.md

 [Ghost](https://ghost.org/developers/) is an open source blogging platform that helps you easily create a professional-looking online blog.

-Ghost's 1.0.0 version debuted in July 2017 and was the first major, stable release of the Ghost content management system (CMS).
-Ghost 1.0.0 had a brand new Markdown editor, refreshed user interface, new default theme design, and more.
-Ghost has been [frequently updated since](https://github.com/TryGhost/Ghost/releases), and the current version at time of publication is [1.25.5](https://github.com/TryGhost/Ghost/releases/tag/1.25.5).
+Ghost's 1.0.0 version is the first major, stable release of the Ghost content management system (CMS).
+Ghost 1.0.0 has a brand new Markdown editor, refreshed user interface, new default theme design, and more.
+Ghost has been [frequently updated since](https://github.com/TryGhost/Ghost/releases) this major release, and the current version at time of publication is [1.25.5](https://github.com/TryGhost/Ghost/releases/tag/1.25.5).

 In this guide you'll deploy Ghost using Docker Compose on Ubuntu 18.04.
-Ghost is powered by Javascript and Node.js, and using Docker to deploy will encapsulate all of Ghost's Node dependencies keep the deployment self-contained.
+Ghost is powered by Javascript and Node.js.
+Using Docker to deploy Ghost will encapsulate all of Ghost's Node dependencies and keep the deployment self-contained.
 The Docker Compose services are also fast to set up and easy to update.

 ## Before you Begin